albertonavaa/Selected-Projects/README.md

 This repository contains two separate projects:
 1. **Portfolio Optimization App**: An interactive Streamlit app for optimizing financial portfolios based on historical data.
 Find it [here](https://portfolio-optim.streamlit.app/).
-2. **Loan Default Prediction**: A machine learning notebook that predicts loan defaults using a Kaggle dataset with four different classifiers: Logistic Regression, Decision Trees, Random Forests, and XGBoost.
+2. **Loan Default Prediction**: A machine learning notebook that predicts loan defaults using the [Lending ClubLoan Data](https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv/data) from Kaggle with a *98% accuracy*.

 ## Projects